coolkidscoding/ProblemSolvingWithPython/ProblemSolvingWithPythonSyllabus.md

   > **Homework**: Login to JupyterHub and open the notebook called "Lesson11Homework".

 + **Lesson 12: Problem #10**
 >  This is the last class of this course.
 In this course we are going to work on the solution to a problem.
-In this class however the students will work on the solution on their own:
+In this class however the students will work on the solution on their own.
-    + Understand the problem
-    + Create a strategy to solve the problem
-    + Implement the solution
-    + Check answer

 ---
 ##### For questions contact _jimmy@coolkidscodingschool.com_